fossgect/foss-resources/robotics-iot/robotics/README.md

    *   **Robots will follow instructions given by humans with breaking law one.**
    *   **Robots will protect themselves without breaking other rules.**

+## **Robotic Operating System(ROS)**

+***&emsp;&emsp;ROS (Robot Operating System)** provides libraries and tools to help software developers create robot applications.
+It provides hardware abstraction, device drivers, libraries, visualizers, message-passing, package management, and more.
+ROS is licensed under an open source, BSD license.*

+***you can install and read documentation of ROS [here!](http://wiki.ros.org/)***

 ### Beginner Level
-  *As a beginner one should try to grasp the basic knowledges in fields like electronics, mechanical, and computer science
+  *As a beginner one should try to grasp the basic knowledges in fields like electronics, mechanical, and computer science*

 ### Intermediate Level